 This Edge - Notice the rounded (and smooth) edge.
 A nicely rounded and correctly burnished edge will last for a long time.
 You can't tell this by looking, but it is very important to dye the edge before you burnish the belt.
 Dying or painting the edge after burnishing will result in the dye rubbing off or the paint peeling/flaking off.
-This is a common mistake among gun belt makers.
+This is an all too common mistake among many belt makers.

 Squared Edge - Some belt makers do not bevel or burnish their belts.
 Brand new, they look fine, but the corners will wear quickly and make your new belt look ragged after a few wears.
 Burnishing is a tedious and time consuming process that some are either unwilling to do, or simply do not know how to do.
 Look carefully while shopping, some of the best known belt makers are guilty of this.